 Advantages of Biphasic vs. Monophasic Defibrillation

-Biphasic defibrillators have several advantages over monophasic defibrillators:
+Biphasic defibrillators have a few key advantages over monophasic defibrillators:

-The second advantage of biphasic technology is that the lower levels of delivered energy used in biphasic defibrillation reduce the risk of skin burns to the patient.
-When a patient requires repeated shocks, this reduced risk of burns is crucial.
+Biphasic defibrillation comes with a reduced risk of skin burns to the patient thanks to the lower levels of delivered energy.
+When a patient requires repeated shocks, this reduced risk of burns is especially valuable.

 Examples of Biphasic AEDs

-Biphasic waveform defibrillation has been used in automated external defibrillators in the United States for the last 20 or 30 years, so if you buy an AED today, it’s most likely to be biphasic.
+Biphasic waveform defibrillation has been used in automated external defibrillators in the United States since 1996.
+If you buy an AED today, it’s most likely to be biphasic.